mpaditya/EVA4-B2/S15/Readme.md

 ### Results:

-The average IoU of the predicted fg masks on the test set is _.
-The average RMSE of the depth predictions on the test set is _.
-Also, we can see that _ % of the depth predictions lie within (1.25) times of their corresponding pixel-wise ground truth values but this quickly rise to _% for lying within (1.25*1.25) times.
-The sample input (overlayed fg_bg images) and outputs (both predicted and actual depth and mask images) for 64X64 are shown below for different epochs of ____.
+The average IoU of the predicted fg masks on the test set is 0.81.
+The average RMSE of the depth predictions on the test set is 0.07.
+Also,  80% of the depth predictions lie within (1.25) times of their corresponding pixel-wise ground truth values but this quickly rise to 95% for lying within (1.25*1.25) times.
+The sample input (overlayed fg_bg images) and outputs (both predicted and actual depth and mask images) are shown below for the test set: